Skip to content

 Solution

-The hybrid wind-diesel system represents a cleaner, more reliable, cost-effective energy solution for Chorriaca.
-The system optimises efficiency while minimising environmental impact by prioritising wind energy production and utilising diesel as a supplementary source during peak demand.
+The hybrid wind-diesel system represents a cleaner, more reliable, and cost-effective energy solution for Chorriaca.
+By prioritising wind energy production and utilising diesel as a supplementary source during peak demand, the system optimises efficiency while minimising environmental impact.

 This initiative forms part of the Argentina Patagonia Renewable Energy Projects, spearheaded by the Global Sustainable Electricity Partnership.
 The project underscores the commitment to renewable energy as a driver for sustainable development in remote and underserved regions.